pnnv/notes/Networking/Basics Of Networking.md

 Websites can be directly reached by the IP addresses, for that we can use the [DNS lookup tool](https://www.nslookup.io/website-to-ip-lookup/) to find the IP address of a website.

 #### Packets
 When data is sent across the web, it is sent in thousands of small chunks.
-There are multiple reasons why data is sent in small packets
+There are multiple reasons why data is sent in small packets.
+They are sometimes dropped to corrupted and it's easier to replace small chunks when that happens.
+Additionally, the packets can be routed through different paths, making the exchange faster and allowing many different users to download the same website at the same time.
+If each website was sent as a single big chunk, only one user could download it at the same time, which would make web a hassle to use.